I don’t have any problems keeping up with the latest Google algorithm updates. In fact, it’s exciting.

 To find these high and low authority pages on your site, simply follow the easy steps that I’ve outlined below:

 i).
-First step: Go to OpenSiteExplorer.com.
-On the homepage, input your site address (e.g., singlegrain.com).
+First step: Go to Ubersuggest.
+Input your site address (e.g., neilpatel.com).
 Then, click on the ‘Search’ button.

 ii).
-Second step: Click on the “Top Pages” tab at the top left.
+Second step: Click on the “Top Pages” tab on the left-hand side.

-When it comes to internal deep linking, the placement and position of anchor text counts.
+When it comes to internal deep linking, the placement, and position of anchor text count.
 Orbit Media gives some clear guidelines:

 Deep link discovery is a technology that’s also used in app development to help app users find and use the features of a particular app.
 Brands are also seeing great results from deep linking.